-Toshiba, of course, lost the HD DVD vs. Blu-ray format war in early 2008, and then released its XD-E500 that upconverted to 1080p.
-There’s no XDE upconversion in the BDX2000.
+Toshiba, of course, lost the HD DVD vs. Blu-ray format war in early 2008 and subsequently suffered a 95 percent loss in profits.

 Return to full story: